pyro-kinetics/pyrokinetics/docs/joss/paper.md

 # Acknowledgements

 We acknowledge contributions from [PlasmaFAIR](https://plasmafair.github.io), EPSRC Grant EP/V051822/1, U.S. DOE under grant DE-SC0018990, and used HPC resources funded by DOE-AC02-05CH11231 (NERSC).
+This work has been part-funded by the EPSRC Energy Programme EP/W006839/1.
+To obtain further information on the data and models underlying this paper please contact PublicationsManager@ukaea.uk

 # References